-Growing up in a family of engineers, I spent evenings observing my mom turning hundreds of designs into lines of code to build oil refineries in Iran.
+Growing up in a family of engineers, I spent evenings observing my mom turning hundreds of designs into lines of code to build oil refineries in the middle east.
 She inspired me to use code to solve problems, which I combined with my passion for behavioral economics to engineer exotic derivative products for insurance companies at Deutsche Bank.
 However, after three years, I realized that without a human-centered approach, the end-user might not perceive a practical product as what they want.

 I’m most passionate about how nascent technologies can enhance the way we interact with the world.
 To equip myself with the cutting-edge tools in programming, I’ve been taking computer science classes at PennEngineering.
 For example, I used Natural Language Processing (NLP) to code a predictive typing machine, the Empathy Writer, so that people can communicate in a way that resonates with their audience.